-Two-time World Champion Heeler Patrick Smith purchased Western States Ranches’ great dun stallion Hesa Dunofa Lena—known as Rooster—with plans of rodeoing on the stand-out stud and launching a breeding program to help elevate the horsepower in the roping industry.
+Two-time World Champion Heeler Patrick Smith purchased Western States Ranches’ great dun stallion Hesa Dunofa Lena—known as Rooster—with plans of rodeoing on the stand-out stud and launching a breeding program to help elevate the horses in the roping industry.

 “I’ve watched him for 10 years,” Smith said.
 “Randon (Adams) had no intention of selling him, but with Randon doing everything he’s doing in business, he’s not riding him anymore.
 I watched Jory (Levy) heel on him at the BFI, and I said to Trevor (Brazile), ‘Man, I always loved that horse.’
 I called Randon to see if he would lease him.
 I went and tried him, ran one steer on him and knew I loved him.
 I could have backed into the box high back anywhere on him after one steer.”